-Today Tuszyn is a town of about 7,000 inhabitants, located about 13 miles south of Łódź, in central Poland.
+Tuszyn is a town of about 7,000 inhabitants, about 13 miles south of Łódź, in central Poland.
 Jews are thought to have first arrived there in the 17th century.
-During the 19th century, the Jewish population of Tuszyn more than tripled, as it did in many towns in the region, reaching 1,248 in 1882.
-By then, this thriving Jewish community, including many followers of Hasidism, had already established a synagogue, a hospital, and three prayer houses.
-In the 1930s Jews represented approximately 40% of the population and were represented on the city council.
+During the 19th century, the Jewish population of Tuszyn more than tripled, reaching 1,248 in 1882.
+By then, this thriving Jewish community, including many followers of Hasidism, had already established a synagogue, a hospital, and 3 prayer houses.
+In the 1930s Jews comprised approximately 40% of the population and were represented on the city council.

 Tuszyn’s Jewish cemetery was adjacent to the town in an area called Tuszyn-Las (Tuszyn forest).
 During the Shoah, Tuszyn's Jews were deported to the town of Srock, then to the ghetto in nearby Piotrkow Trybunalski, Poland's first ghetto, where the majority of inhabitants were deported to Treblinka and killed.
 The Jewish cemetery was destroyed.

-Despite this depressing state of loss and neglect, a school teacher in Tuszyn began making inquiries about this forgotten Jewish cemetery, driven with a passion to recover the missing history of his town and to properly commemorate it.
-A partnership soon developed with a Jewish descendant whose family had once lived in Tuszyn.
-The project now has the enthusiastic support of the Mayor of Tuszyn, the Rabbi and leaders of Jewish community of Łódź who own the cemetery, the Chief Rabbi of Poland, Primary School #1 in Tuszyn, and the School of Dialogue.
+Despite this sad state of loss and neglect, a school teacher in Tuszyn, driven with a passion to recover the missing history of his town and to properly commemorate it, began making inquiries about this forgotten Jewish cemetery, A partnership soon developed with a Jewish descendant whose family once lived in Tuszyn.
+The project now has the support of the Mayor of Tuszyn, the rabbi and leaders of Jewish community of Łódź that own the cemetery, the Chief Rabbi of Poland, Primary School #1 in Tuszyn, the School of Dialogue and other organizations.